Weekly news from the farm!

 Since we are a little late getting around to cleaning up the fields, we’re going to seed cover crops that are cold hardy and will germinate in cooler temperatures.
 We are hoping to be seeding cover crops early next week.
 That means, in between doing laundry and cleaning accommodations, we’ll also be “cleaning” the fields.
 We’re pulling up spent plants, removing landscape fabric and plastic mulch that was used for weed prevention, drip tape, pulling out rocks that were used for holding down floating row cover, etc. We’re considering planting Austrian Winter Pea and Cereal Rye.

-One thought on “Weekly news from the farm!
+1 thoughts on “Weekly news from the farm!

 Leave a Reply